MHA Lancaster Suicide Prevention Conference

 College Mental Health: Planting Seeds Early

-The last breakout focused on college mental health, an age group where suicide is the second leading cause of death.
-According to American Association of Suicidology (AAS), 1,100 students die by suicide each year, with 100–200 attempts for each death.
+The last breakout I would like to share was focused on college mental health, an age group where suicide is the second leading cause of death.
+According to American Association of Suicidology (AAS), 1,100 students die by suicide each year.

-Early prevention is a form of seed planting, equipping students before crisis escalates.
+Early prevention is a form of seed planting that equips students before crisis escalates.

 Peer-to-peer education and clubs.